betaflight/betaflight/docs/Modes.md

 Configure your tx/rx channel limits to use values between 1000 and 2000.
 The range used by mode ranges is fixed to 900 to 2100.

-When a channel is within a specifed range the corresponding mode is enabled.
+When a channel is within a specified range the corresponding mode is enabled.

 Use the GUI configuration tool to allow easy configuration when channel.

 ### CLI

-There is a CLI command, `aux` that allows auxillary configuration.
+There is a CLI command, `aux` that allows auxiliary configuration.
 It takes 5 arguments as follows:

 * AUX range slot number (0 - 39)
 * mode id (see mode list above)